desmondwong1215/tp/docs/DeveloperGuide.md

 * The target course exists in the center's course list.

 **MSS:**
-1. Tuition center owner commands to add a student to a specific course using the student's ID and course ID.
+1. Tuition center owner commands to add a student to a specific course using the student ID and course ID.
 2. EB adds the student to the course roster and increments the class enrollment count.
 3. EB displays a success message and shows the updated course details.